Reversing the HIV epidemic: Europe needs to scale-up prevention, testing and treatment

 Almost 30 000 newly diagnosed HIV infections were reported by the 31 European Union and European Economic Area (EU/EEA) countries in 2015, according to data published today by ECDC and the WHO Regional Office for Europe.

-With HIV infection diagnosed in over 142 000 people in 2014, the WHO European Region recorded the highest number of newly diagnosed infections in one year since the start of reporting in the 1980s.
+With over 142 000 people newly diagnosed with HIV in 2014, the WHO European Region recorded the highest number of newly diagnosed infections in one year since the start of reporting in the 1980s.
+In the countries of the EU/EEA, the HIV epidemic also persists largely unchanged.

 Preventing HIV and STI among men who have sex with men – an ECDC guidance